Skip to main content

 THE INTERVIEW

-You may face anywhere from two to ten or more people in person, but three to five is average; from shaking everyone’s hand in greeting or going around the Zoom room saying hello to final farewells, approximately 30 to 55 minutes will pass.
+You may face anywhere from two to ten or more people, but four to six is average; from going around the Zoom room saying hello to final farewells, approximately 30 to 55 minutes will pass.
 The best interviews tend to follow the structure of “real” conversation, each answer opening up brief discussion among the group at large.
-Don’t grow nervous if your interviewers enjoy a minute or two of conversation among themselves, though you may wish to lean forward and make a polite interjection if you feel that time’s a-wastin’.
+Don’t grow nervous if your interviewers enjoy a minute or two of conversation among themselves, though you may wish to make a polite interjection if you feel that time’s a-wastin’.

 Gauge your audience carefully.
-You are free to ask the chair who contacts you with the news of an interview who is likely to be present on Zoom or in person.
+You are free to ask the chair who contacts you with the news of an interview who is likely to be present.
 Tweak your answers accordingly.
-Historian Evan Jewell reminds me that the search committee may contain classicists, ancient historians, modern historians, archaeologists, medievalists, art historians, near Eastern studies specialists, philosophers, or scholars of religion.
+Search committees may contain scholars from a wide range of departments.
 It’s best to know this going into the interview, so that you can prepare sharp and vivid anwers appropriate to a generalist audience.

 In the unlikely case you encounter a truly hostile interviewer, bear in mind the following advice.
 Don’t let yourself get angry or defensive.
 Try to elicit a clear statement of the nature of his/her problem with you: is it your dissertation topic? methodology? interests?
-If this leads nowhere, keep in mind that anything from a bad hangover to social ineptitude may lie behind an interviewer’s rudeness.
+If this leads nowhere, keep in mind that it probably doesn’t have anything to do with you at all.
 Happily, these people make up a definite minority, and their colleagues will usually be too embarrassed at their discourtesy to think the worse of you or your interview performance.
-Keep calm, and answer his or her questions as best you can — but avoid going on for too long, and as soon as you finish talking, look around the room in order to invite questions from a different quarter.
+Keep calm, and answer questions as best you can — but avoid going on for too long, and as soon as you finish talking, look around the screen in order to invite questions from a different quarter.
 Most likely, the other members of the group will want to play good cop to the hostile person’s bad cop, so they’ll be quick to jump in with another topic.

 The same goes for jeers about others’ scholarship.
 Differences of opinion over an important trend in your field may well arise, with one or two scholars singled out as examples: this is fine, and can lead to productive exchanges in the interview.
 But if one of your interviewers expresses criticism in an unprofessional manner, don’t join in.
 One of his/her colleagues may be silently seething at the spectacle.
 This advice applies to presenting a paper as well.

-Even normally stolid or serene people can be surprised to find how high emotions can run at the Meeting.
-What seemed like an interesting new challenge back home may now feel, in the elevator jam-packed with pallid fellow sufferers, more like a capital trial with a hostile jury.
+Even normally stolid or serene people can be surprised to find how high emotions can run at interviews.
+What seemed like an interesting new challenge may now feel like a capital trial with a hostile jury.
 By the same token, very tense candidates often discover that the hellish tortures they anticipated amount in fact to exciting interactions with people who are genuinely interested in their work.
-Because of this emotion-telescoping effect, the biggest challenge of interviewing well – and delivering papers effectively – depends on you.
+Because of this emotion-telescoping effect, the biggest challenge of interviewing well – as with delivering papers effectively – depends on you.
 If you’re nervous, don’t shrink into silence or overcompensate by talking loudly a mile a minute.
 If you’re confident, don’t self-inflate into an obnoxious version of the real you.

 Common Interview Questions

 Almost every interview kicks off with this one.
-Craft 3 different answers to the question according to the manner in which it is asked: a) 3-4 sentences, naming title, topic, author(s), period(s), and main thrust of argument; b) 3-5 minutes, the above plus some elaboration of your argument and the contribution it makes to the field; c) 8-10 minutes, the full-on version.
-Trot out the last answer only when the interviewer sits back, looks extremely comfortable, and says, “So, why don’t you take ten minutes to tell us all about your dissertation?”
+Craft 3 different answers to the question according to the manner in which it is asked: a) 1 minute (3-4 sentences), naming title, topic, author(s), period(s), and main thrust of argument; b) 2-3 minutes, the above plus some elaboration of your argument and the contribution it makes to the field; c) 5-6 minutes, the full-on version.
+Trot out the last answer only when the interviewer sits back, looks extremely comfortable, and says, “So, why don’t you take as much time as you need to tell us about your dissertation?”
 Otherwise, stick to the shorter versions, with special attention to version (b).
 Getting this answer down ahead of time is crucial.
-You must explain your topic clearly and succinctly without sounding condescending (do not advise your listeners of the dates of canonical authors) and you must explain why they and the field at large should care about it.
-This doesn’t require arrogance and a huge ego — just well- founded confidence that your work makes a difference, whether to the typologies of Bronze Age archaeology or the study of imagery in Roman epic.
+You must explain your topic clearly and succinctly without sounding condescending (do not advise your listeners of the dates of canonical authors or major events) and you must explain why they and the field at large should care about it.
+This doesn’t require arrogance and a huge ego — just well- founded confidence that your work makes a difference, whether to the typologies of Bronze Age archaeology or the study of imagery in Sanskrit epic.

-Note that you may well be asked the dissertation question in a social situation (e.g., over cocktails in the hotel bar).
+Note that you may well be asked the dissertation question in a social situation (e.g., over cocktails in a conference hotel bar).
 Have your briefest answer ready to go at all times: not only is it good practice, but one never knows where such impromptu encounters may lead.

 Occasionally, whether from interview exhaustion or unwillingness to put the candidate on the spot, interviewers will express interest in your topic, but refrain from asking specific questions.
 This is an opportunity for you to show off a little, touching on the scholarship that influences your approach and methodology, or presenting a “snapshot” exegesis of a key passage or a knotty and interesting problem that you successfully solved.
 Don’t lose sight of the clock, and watch out for restlessness in your audience: the committee will be annoyed if you talk so much that they can’t ask you the remaining questions on their list.
 Still, especially when you are dealing with a department that might be suspicious of your interests, try to show that you are able to engage dynamically and collegially in discussion about your research.

-Be confident in your ability to explain the impact of your work on the field and the humanities in general.
+Be confident in your ability to explain the impact of your work on the field and the humanities or liberal arts or society in general.
 Small colleges are particularly interested in candidates who show ability and interest in connecting their work to other fields in the academy.
+This angle of your self-presentation is worth testing on a trusted family member, friend, or acquaintance who is not in academia: they will help shake out the jargon and make your answer pop.

 Another important — and almost inevitable — question.
 Start by imagining several courses you would be capable of teaching.
 It helps to review your Ph.D. notes and exams: they constitute your special fields of expertise, and you can easily draw on them to craft classes of all levels and types (large lecture, seminar, etc.).
 It’s not a bad idea to bring them to the conference; when you’re at your most nervous, they’ll remind you that you are prepared for this next step in your career.
 Avoid reverting repeatedly to your dissertation topic or closely related areas of specialization.
 There’s nothing worse than realizing, as the interview is coming to an end, that because of nerves or lack of preparation you’ve answered nearly every question with an appeal to your dissertation area.
 This narrow field of reference will be the first thing the dismayed committee will remark upon the moment you leave the room.